Do you want twelve investing tips that will set you up for success, faster and more effectively than if you just try to go it alone?

 You will have seen many times the notion of saving a percentage of your wage for investing purposes.

-It is commonly suggested to put 10% away, and irrespective of the percentage I highly recommend you ‘pay yourself first’ and allocate something for investing from every pay you receive.
+It is commonly suggested to put 10% away, and irrespective of the percentage I highly recommend you ‘pay yourself first’ and allocate something for investing from every wage payment you receive.

 Invest what you can afford to and no more.